-Whether you are in US, Europe or India, not a matter for Facebook.
-It lets you connect each other, share thoughts, post images, upload videos and thus make you more closer with others in different part of the world.
-But is it safe to share your contents with a stranger whom you never meet ?
+Whether you are in the US, Europe or India, not a matter for Facebook.
+It lets you connect each other, share thoughts, post images, upload videos and thus make you more closely with others in the different part of the world.
+But is it safe to share your contents with a stranger whom you never meet?

 We have tons of reasons to use social networks.
 But how to use is up to you.
 Facebook is the most popular social site and thanks to its efficient developers, who gave enough options to customize your profile in every way in order to avoid manipulation.

 Now we can make a close look at the privacy settings of Facebook.